Archie-McConchie/Forge-ServerHosting-Mac/README.md

 Now that you have a working server and an IP, you might get tired of typing in long numbers.
 You can use NoIP to change the IP of the domain for example 3.24.145.55 to a subdomain for example 'myserver.ddns.net'.
 Which is much easier typed.
 Keep in mind you can only do this for the domain and will have to add the port after this IP address.
 For example 'myserver.ddns.net:14132'.

 Using Optifine:
 To install optifine, google and download the jar file.
 To run optifine without mods or forge, run the jar file and click install.
 If you want optifine with forge, drop the jar file into the mods file in the minecraft folder inside of application suppport.
 Keep in mind optifine is a client mod and you won't need it on the server.
+The optifine jar file for 1.20.1 is linked above.